casualwriter/casual-markdown/README.md

 #### Code-block formatter

-code-block keywords are hard-code in function md.formatCode().
+Code-block keywords will be highlighted, they are hard-code in function md.formatCode().
-If do want to highlight different keywords, please override original function md.formatCode() showing below.
+If do want to highlight different keywords, please revise or override original function md.formatCode().

 ~~~
 //===== format code-block, highlight remarks/keywords for code/sql